maxdatascience/linearRegression/README.md

 # linearRegression
-Linear Regression Matrix and Normal Equetion model (Octave)
+Linear Regression Matrix and Normal Equetion model (Octave), could be used in Matlab as well

 Task has been done in Octave 5.2 (in minor version should work as well)